mccoy/mac-dev-playbook/README.md

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.

+> Note: You can set the hostname using System Preferences > Sharing but a more complete name config can be performed with the following commands:
+> # sudo scutil --set ComputerName "name"
+> $ sudo scutil --set LocalHostName "name"
+> $ sudo scutil --set HostName "name"
+>
+> The LocalHostName is for Rendezvous/Bonjour and cannot have spaces and is all alphanumeric and HostName is the unit hostname so must follow the standard rules for such names.

 ### Use with a remote Mac

 You can use this playbook to manage other Macs as well; the playbook doesn't even need to be run from a Mac at all!
 If you want to manage a remote Mac, either another Mac on your network, or a hosted Mac like the ones from [MacStadium](https://www.macstadium.com), you just need to make sure you can connect to it with SSH: